🎮

 Broad emulation range is not just a catchy label here.
 It is the cleanest shorthand for why this device deserves attention.
 The compatibility profile around Game Boy (A), NES (A), Sega Genesis (A), and Game Boy Advance (A) gives it a concrete identity.

 If the device sparks your interest, the smartest next click is usually OneXPlayer X1 Mini, followed by OneXPlayer 2, because that is where the shape of the market around it comes into focus.
-That is what a good review should do: not close the conversation, but sharpen the next choice.
+A useful verdict should leave the reader more curious, but also more precise.

 Games shown here match systems this handheld can run at a B grade or better.